Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-y7Zx2NeUD38.md

 ### Transcript

-> don't trust jace ever again screams in everything should work just fine for update save files yeah it worked i was right
+> don't trust jace ever again screams in everything should work just fine for update save files yeah it worked I was right